OliverStoll/Productivity-Timer-Systray/README.md

 3. Pin the app to the Start menu for quick access.
 4. To auto-start at boot, create a shortcut and place it in the Startup folder:
    Press `Win + R`, enter `shell:startup`, and drop the shortcut there.

+## 🤝 Contributing

+Contributions are welcome.
+Please open issues or pull requests for new features, improvements, or bug fixes.

+## 🪪 License

+This project is licensed under the MIT License.
+See the [License](LICENSE) file for details.